sebastianspicker/resonance/README.md

 A working tree for resonance with an evolving implementation history.

 ## Overview
-resonance keeps setup, verification, and known limitations in one place.
+resonance records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: core-build-out.
-The useful early notes have been carried forward.
+Lifecycle stage: expansion.
+Earlier setup detail now lives in maintained guidance.

 ## Development
 - Reduced surprise in the docker release checks.

 ## Usage
-- Rewrote the next js explanation around the maintained behavior.
+- Merged scattered github actions guidance into the docs.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Keep the next pass focused on verification and smaller changes.